 Introducing common allergens to babies can be scary, but our First 100 Days: Daily Meal Plan for Starting Solids takes you step by step.

-To Store: Leftovers can be stored in an air-tight container or tightly wrapped in the refrigerator for 3 days or in the freezer for up to 3 months.
+To Store: Egg strips keep in an airtight container in the refrigerator for 3 days or in the freezer for 2 months.

 The taste of egg varies, depending on the lifestyle of the chicken that laid it, but generally, egg white has a mellow flavor with a hint of sulfur, and egg yolk has a slightly stronger, buttery taste.
 Eggs pair wonderfully with many things and absorb flavors and sauces readily.
 Cook eggs with cheese, onions, and leftover veggies, such as steamed broccoli or sautéed spinach, or with tomato, as in the dish called shakshuka.
 Eggs also present a great opportunity to introduce new spices to your baby’s palate, such as chives, parsley, thyme, or oregano.